marshfellow42/Vibrate/README.md

 # Vibrate
-A mobile that the only function it has is to vibrate
+A mobile app that the only function it has is to vibrate